Traroth/odd-collections/README.md

 - **`inverse()` returns a copy, not a live view** — unlike Guava's `BiMap`, by design.
 See `.dev/design/ARCHITECTURE.md` for the rationale.
 - **Skills as Markdown files in `.dev/skills/`** — Claude reads these files on demand to follow consistent workflows.
-This is not a standard Claude convention; it is a lightweight adaptation of the Claude Code skill system to work within a Claude.ai Project.
+Each skill encodes a recurring task (static analysis, JML design, test generation, etc.) as a structured checklist that Claude executes step by step.

 ### The `.dev/` directory